Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

-We also comment on the role of parametrization and invariance in the present Wasserstein-KL correspondence.
-While the KL divergence itself is invariant under reparametrizations on the statistical manifold, Eqs.~\eqref{eq:value}-\eqref{eq:klw2} suggest that its expectation under $\rho$ depends on the trace of Fisher metric $\Omega$.
+We also comment on the role of parametrization and invariance in the present $W_{2}$-KL correspondence.
+While the KL divergence itself is invariant under reparameterizations on the statistical manifold, Eqs.~\eqref{eq:value}-\eqref{eq:klw2} suggest that its expectation under $\rho$ depends on the trace of Fisher metric $\Omega$.
 This does not represent a contradiction, but can be reasonably understood from the following two aspects. (i) Taking the expectation $\mathbb{E}_{\rho}$ in Eq.~\eqref{eq:klw2} is an \textit{extrinsic} operation living outside the statistical manifold, where the infinitesimal change in the selected parameter, $\delta \xi$, is linked to the discretization scale $d$ and subsequently extended to a random vector. (ii) In general, when higher-order terms are present, the KL divergence expanded up to second order in $\delta \xi$, yielding a quadratic form, is explicitly governed by the Fisher metric $\Omega$ associated with the chosen parameter $\xi$.
 In such cases, once combined with the discretization scale and the extrinsic expectation over parameter variations, the resulting numerical value depends on the chosen parameter and Fisher metric.
-From these viewpoints, the explicit expression $d^{2}\mathrm{Tr}(\Omega)/12$ generally depends on the chosen parameter, yet the correspondence between the 2-Wasserstein transport cost and the expected KL divergence should be understood as an invariant structural relation.
-The exception is the Gaussian families considered in the UCN analysis, where (i) the Fisher metric is naturally identified through the isomorphism between the parameter $\mu$ on the statistical manifold and the transport coordinate, and (ii) the natural parameterization and the standard quadratic transport cost lead to $a=1$.
-While this value of $a$ is not mathematically unique, it corresponds to a canonical choice in which KL divergence on the statistical manifold and the transport cost induce the same local quadratic form, so that no additional rescaling is required.
-In more general settings, different choices for parameters typically lead to different numerical prefactors.
-Nevertheless, the universal correspondence $W_{2}^{2} \propto 2 \cdot \mathbb{E}_{\rho}[D]$ is always preserved, expressing the robust emergence of second-order information-geometric structure from discretization-induced transport costs.
-The explicit prefactor depends only on the extrinsic identification between the discretization scale and infinitesimal parameter variations.
+In the present work, for definiteness, we adopt a discretization based on a uniform hypercubic cell, where the numerical factor $d^{2}/12$ arises from the second moment within a single cell.
+The $W_{2}$-KL correspondence in a general discretization scheme is briefly discussed in the Appendix B.